-A legend even in his own time was Noble Chalfant, a man who helped build Park Hill Golf Club in 1930 and who became assistant pro there in 1938.
-Noble started his career as a caddie at City Park and its sand greens in 1924.
+A legend even in his own time, Noble Chalfant helped build Park Hill Golf Club in 1930 and became assistant pro there in 1938.
+Chalfant started his career as a caddie at City Park and its sand greens in 1924.

-Chalfant's storied career took him to the University of Iowa after getting Park Hill growing, worked for the Denver Post, gave that up to replace Ky Lafoon as pro at Grand Junction in 1939, came back to Park Hill as head pro in 1950-1954, then to Denver Country Club 1955-1966.
+Chalfant’s storied career took him to the University of Iowa after getting Park Hill growing, worked for The Denver Post, gave that up to replace Ky Lafoon as pro at Grand Junction in 1939, came back to Park Hill as head pro (1950-1954), and then went to Denver Country Club from 1955 to 1966.

 Noble was named the Colorado PGA’s Golf Professional of the Year in 1968.